TechSavvyRC/Installation-Guides/installation Guide.md

   - **/featurename:** Microsoft-Windows-Subsystem-Linux and /featurename:VirtualMachinePlatform: The names of the features to enable.
   - **/all:** Enables all parent and dependent features.
   - **/norestart:** Prevents an automatic reboot after the command completes.
-- **Expected output or result:** *"The operation completed successfully"* for both commands.
+- **Expected output:** *"The operation completed successfully"* for both commands.
 You will then need to manually reboot your computer.
 <p>&nbsp;</p>

 ### 4.3 Install WSL & Default Distro(Ubuntu)